HatchApps/xavier-help/focus.md

 ## Focus Glossary

-- [Check](/focus.html#checks): A tool or task in Xavier, typically with a set of calculated results
+- [Check](/focus.html#checks): A tool or task in Precision, typically with a set of calculated results
-- [Custom Check](/focus.html#custom-checks): A user-defined Check for directing to non-Xavier tasks
+- [Custom Check](/focus.html#custom-checks): A user-defined Check for directing to non-Precision tasks
 - [Flow Template](/focus.html#flow-templates): a selection of Checks in a specific order, that can be assigned to a Flow
 - [Flow](/focus.html#inside-a-flow): a Flow Template linked to a Client, User and Reporting Period, with a Due Date
 - [Flow History](/focus.html#flow-history): an audit trail of progress on a Flow